ibm-cloud-docs/hs-crypto/import-standard-keys.md

           <p>When you set the <code>extractable</code> attribute to <code>true</code>, the service designates the key as a standard key that you can store in your apps or services.</p>
         </td>
       </tr>
         <caption style="caption-side:bottom;">Table 2.
-Describes the variables that are needed to add a standard key with the {{site.data.keyword.hscrypto}} API</caption>
+Describes the variables that are needed to add a standard key with the {{site.data.keyword.hscrypto}} key management API</caption>
     </table>

     To protect the confidentiality of your personal data, avoid entering personally identifiable information (PII), such as your name or location, when you add keys to the service.
 For more examples of PII, see section 2.2 of the [NIST Special Publication 800-122](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf){: external}.
     {: tip}

     A successful `POST /v2/keys` response returns the ID value for your key, along with other metadata.
-The ID is a unique identifier that is assigned to your key and is used for subsequent calls to the {{site.data.keyword.hscrypto}} API.
+The ID is a unique identifier that is assigned to your key and is used for subsequent calls to the {{site.data.keyword.hscrypto}} key management API.

 2. Optional: Verify that the key was added by running the following call to get the keys in your {{site.data.keyword.hscrypto}} service instance.